Blog

 Free tier + $20/mo

-PostgreSQL is the strongest all-around choice.
-It handles complex queries, enforces strict data integrity, and scales from a solo founder to an enterprise operation.
-MySQL is a close second with more hosting options but fewer advanced features.
-SQLite is ideal for offline or single-device apps but doesn't support multiple concurrent users.
+PostgreSQL is the strongest all-around pick.
+It handles complex queries, enforces strict data rules, and scales from a solo founder to a large operation.
+MySQL comes close with more hosting options but fewer advanced features.

 Designing Your Inventory Database Schema

-Your schema is the blueprint for how inventory data is organized.
-A well-planned schema prevents you from selling items you don't have and keeps supplier, product, and order data cleanly separated.
-Here's a practical model you can adapt for your own system.
+Your schema is the plan for how inventory data is laid out.
+A good schema stops you from selling items you don't have.
+It also keeps supplier, product, and order data cleanly split.

 Core Tables You Need